DreaconWalker/TDD---Kata-Calculator/README.md

 Flutter App - Kata Calculator

-- Single Page app using basic setState and final tested function from dart unit tests
+- Single Page app using basic setState and finally tested function from previous dart function and unit tests
 - just added it to a StringCalculator class and added unit tests using flutter test package for the same